tuky191/talus-sre-challenge/docs/README.md

 ### ELK

-For more comprehensive log processing, [Kibana](http://localhost:5601) can be used to visualize data, create Ingest Pipelines, etc. As show in picture of [discover](./img/kibana.png) view.
+For more comprehensive log processing, [Kibana](http://localhost:5601) can be used to visualize data, create Ingest Pipelines, etc. As shown in this picture of discover [view](./img/kibana.png).
 Filebeat and Logstash are used to forward data to Elastic Search.

 ### Grafana